Menditect/documentation/additional/01-howtos/test-api.md

 4. Deploy to your environment.
 Open the configuration page.
 Look for REST calls in your project that you want to test, include a unique Key and stubbed JSON for each one.
 5. In the microflows calling REST services, instead of using a String variable like in OPTION 1, call the GET_stub_by_key microflow.
 6. Place the Key that you also used when configuring in step 4.
-7. The result should look like this:
+7. The result should look like this:<br/>
 ![Option with variable text](images/test-api-5.png)

-### OPTION 3 - Replace the actual REST service by a stubbed REST service published in the test application, useful if performance metrics should be included in the test.
+### OPTION 3 - Stubbed the REST service

+Characteristics: replace the actual REST service by a stubbed REST service published in the test application, useful if performance metrics should be included in the test.

 There is an example microflow included in the module for this option.